How to Estimate Equipment Cost in Construction and Compaction Equipment

 When you’re embarking on construction projects, you obviously want the best results.
 The simplest solution?
 To use the newest, highly-maintained equipment.
 But while the shiniest toy might be tempting, it will also mean increased costs upfront.
 However, this can lead to lower maintenance expenses down the line.
 It’s a trade-off you’ll need to weigh up depending on the scope of your project.

-If you have compaction work that needs to be done, you might consider the alternative to buying: renting.
+If you have compaction work that needs to be done, you might consider the alternative to buying: hiring.
 If you own the equipment, you have more control, more ready access, and you can customise the equipment to suit your needs.
-On the other hand, rental means you can be more flexible.
-Whichever route you choose to go down, you’ll need to consider project duration, and how often you’ll actually use the equipment, before making a call.
+On the other hand, hiring means you can be more flexible.
+Whichever route you choose to go down, you’ll need to consider project duration and how often you’ll use the equipment before making a call.

 Not sure if you should buy or rent a compactor?
 See which option is right for you.